Skip to Content

 Bichon Frises are often mistaken for stuffed animals due to their fluffy appearance, but their grooming needs are anything but plush.
 Regular grooming is essential to maintain their iconic look.

+Though they’re cheerful and friendly, they can be prone to separation anxiety when left alone for long periods.
 Their spirited nature requires consistent training and socialization.
 While they’re delightful companions, their care demands might be too much for those seeking an easygoing pet.

 14. Saint Bernard